-The Company conducts annual tests to determine whether the rights of its Brands have been impaired.
-As of December 31st, 2022, and 2021, the Company performed the annual impairment tests without determining any impairment adjustment.
+The Company conducts annual tests to determine whether its Brands have been impaired.
+As of December 31, 2024 and 2023, the Company performed the annual impairment tests without determining any impairment adjustment.

 The recoverable value of the Cash Generating Unit (CGU) is based on fair value less disposal costs.